vinejs/vinejs.dev/content/docs/guides/custom_error_messages.md

 VineJS has first-class support for defining custom error messages.
 You may specify a generic error message for a validation rule or define a specific one for a `field + rule` combination.

-The error messages are supplied to the `vine.validate` method as an object or function.
+The error messages are supplied to the `validate` method as a key-value pair.

 ```ts
 import vine from '@vinejs/vine'